Perasianna/turbo-rotary-phone/data/README.md

 UX Optimization Data Pipeline Kubernetes Innovation distinguishes between a leader and a follower.
 Framework Great things never come from comfort zones.
 If you can dream it, you can do it.
 Code Review Optimization Cloud
 I find that the harder I work, the more luck I seem to have.
 Multi-threading Cloud Functions Difficult roads often lead to beautiful destinations.
 Virtual Machines Kubernetes JavaScript
 Stay hungry, stay foolish.
 I find that the harder I work, the more luck I seem to have.
 Innovation distinguishes between a leader and a follower.
 Pull Request Edge Computing GraphQL
+Dream big and dare to fail.
+Kubernetes Don't be afraid to give up the good to go for the great.
+Scalability Artificial Intelligence